MOSH-Insa-Toulouse/5ISS-Goalard-Lacoste/README.md

 To test our system, we displayed the value measured by the sensor in the Arduino IDE, and displayed the same value after getting it on Node-RED.
 We fortunately displayed twice the same value.

 ####

+## Delivery
+A short explaition in the files you can find in the various subdirectories :
+* Arduino code used to retrieve the gas sensor measurements and send them to the gateway [here](https://github.com/patatorfr/5ISS-Goalard-Lacoste/blob/main/Capteur_Gaz/Capteur_Gaz.ino)
+* Node-RED connection to the data reissued by ChirpStack [here](https://github.com/patatorfr/5ISS-Goalard-Lacoste/blob/main/Capteur_Gaz/Capteur_Gaz.ino)